www.originalbeans.com

 Original bean: Rare old-growth Arriba Nacional cacao

-Your growers: 16 families in 1 village
+Your growers: 44 farmer families

 TIMELINE